TheOdinProject/curriculum/new_org/web_development_101/project_installations.md

 * Treehouse has short videos describing Rails installation for various environments in their [Getting Started with Rails](http://teamtreehouse.com/library/programming/build-a-simple-ruby-on-rails-application/getting-started-with-rails) unit.
 * [Rubyonrails.org](http://rubyonrails.org/download) installation section.
 * [Guide](/curriculum/additional_resources/sublimetext_windows_CLI.html) for opening Sublime Text via command line in Windows.
+* [Rails Installer](http://railsinstaller.org/en) goes in and forces Rails to be installed on your system.
+If your computer has been behaving badly, maybe this scorched earth approach is the best.

 ## Checklist

 ##### Before moving on, you should have: